TreeMama/iSeaTree-React-Prototype/README.md

 ## Interacting with the iOS Simulator

-When Expo commands touch the Simulator, the commands will work with the most recently launched instance, even if that's not the instance you last used yourself.
+When Expo commands touch the iOS Simulator, the commands will work with the most recently launched instance, even if that's not the instance you last used yourself.